TheRealAlexV/steamdeck-scripts/README.md

 Open the terminal or ssh session and use the `trav-scripts` command to bring up the main menu.

+# Issues

+- If your device won't turn off (turns on again immediately after turning off), the sleep inhibitor might be acting up.
+You can disable it with `sudo systemctl disable ssh-inhibit-sleep`

 # Thanks!

 gitlab.com/popsulfr for his amazing gitlab.com/popsulfr/steamos-btrfs BTRFS conversation scripts.